gavinfielder/pft/README.md

 When you call `./test s_`, main.c will see alpha input and call run\_search\_tests, which does a match comparison on each position in the array of function names, and when it finds a function name starting with 's\_', it calls run\_test() on that test.

 run\_test() runs a particular test.
 The way the test works is that it redirects stdout to a file, calls the ft\_printf version (through the array of function pointers that was created on `make`), and does the same with the printf version.
-It compares the return value and the content of the files, and if either is different, the test is failed.
-This is very essentially the same way moulinette tests printf (though I suspect moulinette doesn't check return value).
+It compares the return value and the content of the files, and if either is different, the test is failed. (as of the time of writing this, moulinette checks output the same way, though it does not check return value.)
 The diff is logged to file and a red FAIL is printed instead of a pretty green PASS.

-There are some user options in the makefile, you can explore them yourself.

 # Possible Future Features

 I have a few ideas how to improve this:

-- disable-test could be able to disable a numeric range of tests, or a specific test by number
-- Could add a more generalized unit test framework alongside the current one that gives you more control in coming up with unit tests
+- The unit test library could stand to be a little more consistent and concise with naming conventions.
+- There are very few tests for the `*` bonus.
 - Could add tests for the thousands separator optional format flag.
 - Could add tests for the `n` specifier.